-The EPA can impose heavy fines of up to $1 million on any company that breaches its Environment Protection Licence.
-Companies that fail to inform the EPA of a serious incident can be prosecuted and fined up to $2 million.
+The EPA can impose heavy fines of up to one million dollars on companies that breach their Environment Protection Licence.
+Companies who do not inform the EPA of a serious incident can be prosecuted and fined up to $2 million.

 In 2012, the NSW Government introduced the Strategic Regional Land Use Policy to better manage the potential conflicts arising from the proximity of mining and coal seam gas (CSG) activity to our high quality agricultural land in some parts of the State.